BurtonArlen/BrewYou/README.md

 Android device operating on AndroidOS version 4.0.1 (icecream sandwich)

 ## Known Bugs
+#Please contact me for setting new fingerprints within firebase if you are having trouble getting app to connect Share any workarounds that are in place.

-_{BreweryDB Api is not instatiated, data across activites is not persistent, formatting xml isnt super fun, image load time not as streamlined as desired, strech logic is not in place.
-Share any workarounds that are in place. }_
+_{data across activites is not persistent, strech logic is not in place, upon clone of app from github the SHA-1 fingerprint changes causing the user to have to re set the fingerprint in firebase. }_

 ## Support and contact details